 A SharePoint group is a group of users that you can create on a SharePoint site to manage permissions to the site and to provide an e-mail distribution list for site members.
 A SharePoint group consists of Windows user and group accounts, or user logins if you are using Forms authentication.
-SharePoint Foundation 2010 provides three groups.
+Windows SharePoint Services provides three groups.
 You can customize them or create new ones if needed.

 Permission inheritance allows subsites, lists and libraries, and items to inherit the security settings of the parent site.
 You can use inherited permissions to access report server items that are stored in a SharePoint library.
 Using permission inheritance and the predefined SharePoint groups can help simplify your deployment and provides immediate access to most report server operations.

 The administrator who installs Windows SharePoint Services, runs the SharePoint Configuration Wizard, and creates the portal site becomes the default portal site owner.
 The site owner can set permissions in Central Administration for a farm or a stand-alone SharePoint Web application, and can set permission at the top-level site for each SharePoint Web application.
 This person can also designate additional site owners.

 At the top-level site of a SharePoint Web application, site collection administrators can set permissions for multiple sites throughout the site hierarchy.
 Individual site owners can perform the same tasks relative to a subsite.

 A server administrator or a site collection administrator can set options that determine whether other site owners can set permissions.
 Depending on the level of permissions you have, you might not be able to create or customize SharePoint groups or permission levels.